 Follow the Good Cheap Eats System and you’ll be able to shave more off the price of these delicious, homemade muffins.

 - Use what you have.
 If you don’t have raspberries, use blueberries or blackberries instead.
 Out of nuts?
 Omit them from the streusel.
 You’ll still have a tasty muffin!

 - Make a plan for leftovers.
-Whether it’s freezing the muffins to avoid wasting them or making sure you use up the rest of the raspberries (raspberry sauce is a good option!), make sure you plan to use up both the prepped food and the leftover ingredients.
+Whether it’s freezing the raspberry muffins to avoid wasting them or making sure you use up the rest of the berries (raspberry sauce is a good option!), make sure you plan to use up both the prepped food and the leftover ingredients.

 - Visit the store with the best prices.
 There is a wide range of prices charged for the exact same product, depending on where you shop.
 Be sure that you’re frequenting the store that offers the best prices overall.

 - Check the sales and clearance.
 The highest priced items here are the buttermilk, raspberries, and nuts.
 Watch for sales on these items and stock up so you can make budget muffins whenever you want.
 The holiday time is great for having sales on things like nuts.